 We are happy to finally ship PSPDFKit 4.4 for iOS.
 This release comes as a new dynamic framework and includes many detailed improvements.
-It’s over 1000 commits more than PSPDFKit 4.3.5 for iOS.
+It’s more than 1,000 commits more than PSPDFKit 4.3.5 for iOS.

 Since iOS 8, Apple added support for dynamic frameworks — Apple’s Building Modern Frameworks talk from WWDC 2014 is a great introduction.
 Some of the benefits of a dynamic framework are more stability, a smaller binary overhead, and faster app startup times.
 If you are already exclusively supporting iOS 8 then you should definitely make the switch.

 We also took time to annotate our entire header set with symbol visibility to only export what you actually require.
 This change also makes the binary smaller and improves link times.
 While working on this, we did a large audit of our exported headers and did some house cleaning in many areas.
 It is now much easier to find the important framework classes.

 We have had partial support for custom line dash styles for a while, but such support was not included in the Inspector.
 With the 4.4 release we have added complete line dash support as well as add a nice way to select it.
 We also did some other all around visual improvements in the Inspector as well.